Frankaou/odin-recipes/README.md

 # odin-recipes

-I am going to make my first project in html.
+I am going to make my first project in html about recipes.